david3dworld/ArcGIS-Pro-Addin-Tool/README.md

 1) please download source code with zip file on git

-2) please save zip file in your favorite directoryType a message
+2) please save zip file in your favorite directory

 3) please unzip in same directory.

 4) Adding addin toolbar on ArcGIS Pro.